Luxcium/image-pipeline/library/docs/AI_agent_instructions.md

 ## Integration
 - Verify the integration between Python and TypeScript components using the provided scripts.
 - Update the integration tests as new features are added to the project.

+For additional instructions and preferences, please refer to the `.github/copilot-instructions.md` file.